Yes, it’s true. Even in the corporate world, there is a legal version of telling your side of the story.

-I am writing to inform you that I wish to raise a grievance with regards to my dismissal on the 19th of December 2016.
-This action is being as a result of the terms under which my contract was signed under on the 15 march 2009.
+For example: I am writing to inform you that I wish to raise a grievance with regards to my dismissal on the 19th of December 2016.
+This action is being as a result of the terms under which my contract was signed under on the 15 March 2009.

 - The details of the decision that is being appealed

 This section should include all the details of how the initial decision was taken and explained to you.
 If you’re an employer reading this, make sure you use the right disciplinary procedures to minimise risk.

 - The grounds for appeal of this letter